g-csg/g-csg.github.io/electronics.md

 The editors of this section recommend getting the newer style of "integrated" tips.
 Even the cheapest integrated-style irons will outperform expensive "old"-style soldering irons.
 The advantages of heating speed, accuracy, heat retention and overall efficiency will outclass almost any "old"-style iron.

-# Tip shapes and tip applications
+# Tip Shapes and Applications
 Different soldering iron tip shapes will serve different purposes when soldering, and you will need to choose the correct tip for the technique/component you are soldering on.
 [Hakko's T12/T15 Cartridge standard accommodates various shapes.](http://www.hakko.com/english/tip_selection/series_t15.html) For example, an appropriate general-use soldering tip would be a chisel "BC/C" tip, as opposed to something like a thin conical tip "I" tip, where the very tip has poor heat transfer.

 # "Old" Style Soldering Irons